Exploring the consequences of chromatic data excision in 21-cm Epoch of Reionization power spectrum observations: Flags Inherited from Data: Assessment and Mitigation

 \section{Flags Inherited from Data: Assessment and Mitigation}

 In this section, we examine the strength of the excess flagging power using one night of flags inherited from MWA data, as well as the impact of the mitigation strategy alluded to in the preceeding section.
 We also check to see if flagging power significantly reduces over the course of a night by analyzing model power spectra from in-situ simulations of GLEAM using the MWA as the dummy instrument, with flags calculated by \textsc{SSINS} and \textsc{AOFlagger} on just over two hours of measured MWA visibilities.
+The data are flagged at high resolution (2-seconds, 40 kHz) and theresulting data is downsampled to 80kHz.
+The overall \textsc{SSINS} occupancy at high resolution is 4.4 per cent, ignoring coarse band edges and the temporal boundaries of observations.
+Under the same conditions, the \textsc{AOFlagger} flags about 2 per cent of the data at high resolution.